emcode25/Nova-Engine/README.md

 # Nova Engine

-A toy OpenGL game engine for exploring shader techniques, ECS design, and game programming topics.
+An exploratory game engine to practice concepts in computer graphics, large scale development, and game programming.

 ## Installation